Counselling

 Q: Can I bring someone else to an appointment with me?
 I feel nervous about coming alone.

 A: You can bring someone close to you to your first appointment, which will be your initial assessment, if you feel nervous about coming on your own.
 Just be aware that you will be asked personal questions that you may not want to share with anyone.
-We cannot accept anyone else to be present for counselling sessions.
+We cannot accept anyone else to be present for therapy sessions.
 If you would like to include a family member as part of your recovery then this can be discussed.
 Please note that we cannot accept children to be present during any of your sessions including the initial assessment.